-We proceed by first introducing and analyzing a problem that is equivalent to \eqref{eq:omt_multi_graph_convex}.
-In particular, we give conditions under which the latter problem has an optimal solution, and also derive a Lagrangian dual problem.
+We first introduce and analyze a problem that is equivalent to \eqref{eq:omt_multi_graph_convex}, and give conditions under which the latter has an optimal solution.
 To this end, introducing the variables $\mu_t$, $t \in \ccV$, and $R_{t_1, t_2}$, $(t_1,t_2)\in \ccE$, problem \eqref{eq:omt_multi_graph_convex} can be rewritten as

-In order for this to be a convex and well-posed problem, we impose the following assumptions on the functionals involved.
+In order for this to be a well-posed problem, we impose the following assumptions on the functionals involved.

-\begin{assumption} Assume that all elements of $\bC$ are strictly larger than $-\infty$, and that $g^{(t)}$, $t\in \ccV$, and $f^{(t_1,t_2)}$, $(t_1,t_2)\in \ccE$, are all proper, convex, and lower-semicontinuous, Moreover, assume that there exists a feasible point to \eqref{eq:omt_multi_graph_convex_v2} with finite objective function value, i.e., a nonnegative tensor $\bM$ such that $\langle \bC, \bM \rangle < \infty$, and with marginals and bimarginals as in \eqref{eq:omt_multi_graph_convex_v2_const1}-\eqref{eq:omt_multi_graph_convex_v2_const2}, respectively, such that
+\begin{assumption} Assume that all elements of $\bC$ are strictly larger than $-\infty$, and that $g_{t}$, $t\in \ccV$, and $f_{t_1,t_2}$, $(t_1,t_2)\in \ccE$, are all proper, convex, and lower-semicontinuous.
+Moreover, assume that there exists a feasible point to \eqref{eq:omt_multi_graph_convex_v2} with finite objective function value, i.e., a nonnegative tensor $\bM$ such that $\langle \bC, \bM \rangle < \infty$, and with marginals and bimarginals as in \eqref{eq:omt_multi_graph_convex_v2_const1}-\eqref{eq:omt_multi_graph_convex_v2_const2}, respectively, such that

 \end{assumption}